LukaMaxima/UE_App/README.md

 8. Navigate to where you unzipped the files.
 Right-click the `Install Python Packages.ps1` file and select **Run with PowerShell**.

-9. If this window closes
+9. If this window closes unexpectedly or without completion, it's likely Windows Defender is blocking the Powershell script from running.
+To circumvent this, you'll need to do a manual install.

+#### Method 2 - Manual Install

+10. Open a command window.
+Easiest way is to hit the `Windows + S` keys, type `cmd` into the search bar and hit enter.
+Then copy and paste the following one by one:

+- py -m pip install selenium==4.18.1
+- py -m pip install pandas==2.2.1
+- py -m pip install PyQt6==6.7.1
+- py -m pip install tabula-py==2.9.0
+- py -m pip install PyPDF2==3.0.1
+- py -m pip install numpy==1.26.4
+- py -m pip install jpype1

 ---

 ### Firefox and Chrome

-10. The scripts will use both Firefox and Chrome.
+11. The scripts will use both Firefox and Chrome.
 Both must be installed for the code to work correctly.
 If you already have them installed, you can skip this section.

    - [Download Firefox](https://www.mozilla.org/en-GB/firefox/windows/)
    - [Download Chrome](https://www.google.com/intl/en_uk/chrome/)